Disney World Tips and Tricks

 - Orlando gets very warm at certain times of the year.
 If you aren’t accustomed to the heat, be sure you pack accordingly.
 Misting fans and Frogg Toggs Chilly Pads can provide some relief. (see the MagicGuides Disney World Packing List page for Frogg Toggs Chilly Pads)

 - Consider using Disney Gift Cards for convenience’s sake.
 They can be used to purchase just about anything at Disney World, and function just like cash.
 Disney World Tips and Tricks advice: see our Disney Gift Card Discounts page for ways to save.

 - Looking for a good place to watch the fireworks?
 Stand near people with cameras on tripods.
 They usually have a good view scouted out.

 - The Ticket & Transportation Center (to the right of the ferry launch) is a great spot to watch Magic Kingdom’s fireworks from outside of the park.
 Also, consider going to the Beaches at the Polynesian (easily accessible by monorail).

 - We think some rides are more fun at night, including Expedition Everest and Big Thunder Mountain Railroad.

 - Head to the second-story balcony at Pinocchio Village Haus for relaxation and fabulous views of Fantasyland.

 - Head to the Castle Couture shops (behind Cinderella Castle) for staged princess pictures.
-Although most visitors are entering from the Bibibidi Bobbidi Boutique, anyone can walk in Castle Couture and have their princess pictures taken.
+Although most visitors enter from the Bibibidi Bobbidi Boutique, anyone can walk into Castle Couture and have their princess pictures taken.
 A PhotoPass photographer is on-hand.